EC2854/Hyprland-Dots/README.md

 ![img 5](./screenshots/spotify.png)

 # Installation
-idk if it will work.
-I will update install script later :3

 ``` sh
 git clone https://github.com/EC2854/Hyprland-Dots.git Dots && cd Dots && ./install.sh
 ```

-# SDDM
-To install sddm theme copy `./sddm.conf` to `/etc` and `./catppuccin-minimal-sddm` to `/usr/share/sddm/themes`

 # Thank You
 - [flick0](https://github.com/flick0) for inspiration
 - [SolDoesTech](https://github.com/SolDoesTech) for starting this all